 You might clash over ideals and opinions and disagree more than once, but these are never reasons to treat him any less respectfully.

-- Ask why your child is behaving this way.
+To practice empathy, ask why your child is behaving the way he is.
 Chances are, an underlying reason you haven’t even thought about is lurking beneath his behavior.
 Think about what he must be feeling and put yourself in his shoes.
 Would you have behaved the same way if it were you?

 When my little one started crawling, his pediatrician told me, “It’s your job to set boundaries, and it’s his job to explore within those boundaries.”
 That advice goes well into toddlerhood and beyond, don’t you think?